DaveXNN/Ground-station-for-satellite-tracking/README.md

 # antenna_rotator
-This repository includes parts of code for tracking software running on Raspberry Pi.
+This repository contains parts of code for tracking software running on Raspberry Pi.

+tle_hamsat file contains information about satellites orbits.